andrew-js-wright/andrew-js-wright.github.io/_posts/2014-05-03-play-intro.markdown

 implementing this for the web.
 The framework recognises that concurrency and scalability are fundamental to modern web app development and is built with this in mind.
-From template type safety to hot deployments, the framework is packed with developer friendly features which take a lot of the meanial tasks out of web development.
+From template type safety to hot deployments, the framework is packed with developer friendly features which take a lot of the menial tasks out of web development.
 Play is a framework that runs on the Java Virtual Machine and is implemented in both Scala and Java.
 It is the second iteration of the framework, which has been rewritten from a Java code base to Scala.